 This theme of Hitler being two-faced with a deceptive appearance is extended to Germans in general, without specific reference to Hitler.
 This extension colors all Germans with the tar of Hitler himself, creating another completely new theme.
-Having portrayed Hitler as two-faced, well, so are all Nazis.
+Having portrayed Hitler as two-faced, well, so are all Germans.
 In fact, they literally are wolves in sheep's clothing - like Hitler.

 Hatred of Hitler also segues into another major theme of Soviet propaganda posters, collaboration with the Western Allies.

 This all hearkens back to the original depiction of Hitler as brutal and barbarous, and is used to extend into other completely new themes.
 The poster above, for instance, combines the theme of brutality with another common theme, German thievery.
 It is not just thievery, though.
-Below, Hitler approvingly watches over the shoulder of all Nazis committing cruel and inhumane acts, cementing the connection of a bad Hitler = bad Germans.
+Below, Hitler approvingly watches over the shoulder of all Germans committing cruel and inhumane acts, cementing the connection of a bad Hitler = bad Germans.

 Who is there to stop these wild predators, these thieves trying to steal the fruit of the people's labors?
 Why, the Soviet Red Army, of course.
 The mighty Red hand will stop the grasping claw of the German thief!